sematext/sematext-agent-java/docs/metrics-yaml-format.md

         * `unit`: Unit of measurement for this metric e.g. `ms`, `bytes`, etc.
     * Each `tag` can have name and value fields:
         * `name`: Name of the tag.
 Make sure the tag name is unique.
 Recommended to prefix metric namespace to the tag name.
-        * `value`: Reference to the name from where this tag needs to be extracted.
+        * `value`: Reference to the name from where this tag has to be extracted.
 This could a metric name defined under the observation or the placeholder name in `path` or `objectName`.
 In case of metric, use `eval` function to refer to metric.
 You can also use [built-in functions](./built-in-functions.md) to modify the values before ] sending to output.

 ## Metric Data Types

-Sematext App Agent supports following metric data types:
+Sematext App Agent supports the following metric data types:

 * `gauge`, `long_gauge`: Gauge data type.
 Default aggregation is `AVG`
 * `counter`, `long_counter`: Counter data type.
 Default aggregation is `SUM`
 * `text`: Textual data type.
-Typically used for metrics that needs to extracted as tags
+Typically used for metrics that have to be extracted as tags

 ## Derived metrics

 Derived metrics are calculated by applying built-in or custom functions on other metrics.
-Derived metrics can be used to adjust the values of metrics before sending to receiver.
-Some of the user cases are to extract a number from the string value or derive a metric as function of 2 attributes.
+Derived metrics can be used to adjust the values of metrics before sending to the receiver.
+Some of the use cases are to extract a number from a string value or derive a metric as a function of 2 attributes.

-For derived metrics, the `source` field of the metric need to be of format: `func:<function-name>(<params>)`.
+For derived metrics, the `source` field of the metric has to be of the format: `func:<function-name>(<params>)`.

-* `func`: Denotes that metric needs to be derived by applying the function specified.
+* `func`: Denotes that metric has to be derived by applying the function specified.
 * `<function-name>`: Function to invoked.
 In case of [built-in functions](./built-in-functions.md), just function name is enough.
 For custom functions, specify the function name with fully qualified classname. e.g.
 `func:com.sematext.spm.client.solr.CalculateWarmupTime(warmupTime,searcherName)`.
 The function class should extend